 BA (Hons) PhD, UWS

-At CSU Oliver's research interests continue to focus on the vast and dynamic reservoir of political economy and the study of class analysis and class relations.
-This abiding interest extends across critical security studies, American foreign policy, and United States-China-Latin America relations.
-His book 'Cocaine, Death Squads, and the War on Terror: U.S. Imperialism and Class Struggle in Colombia' (2012) was published by Monthly Review Press.
-His current research project investigates the subject of growing great power rivalries in the twenty-first century within Latin America and the Caribbean, with special attention on China's rise and US efforts to maintain its position as the dominant hegemonic power in the Americas and the world.
+At CSU, Oliver's academic interests continue to revolve around the vast and dynamic reservoir of political economy and the study of class analysis and class relations.
+This abiding interest extends across critical security studies, American foreign policy, and contemporary imperialism.
+His current research project investigates the subject of growing great power rivalries of the twenty-first century, with special attention on the globalisation of production and its shift to low-wage countries – particularly China – and US efforts to maintain its position as the leading hegemonic power in the Americas and in the world.